Pikoo

-Pikoo is a 1980 Bengali short film directed by Satyajit Ray for a French television channel, France 3.
-The film is based on a short story named Pikoor Diary (Pikoo's Diary), written by Ray for one of his books, Pikoor Diary O Onyanyo (Pikoo's Diary and Other Stories).
+Pikoo is a 1980 Indian Bengali-language short film directed by Satyajit Ray for French television channel France 3.
+The film is based on a short story named Pikoor Diary (Pikoo's Diary), written by Ray.
 The film showcases a day in the life of a six-year-old child, Pikoo, in the backdrop of his mother's extramarital affair.

 Satyajit Ray was approached by the freelance producer Henri Fraise to make a film.
 Ray said in his biography that, when Henri Fraise approached him to make a film, he briefed Ray by saying "[...] you can place your camera at your window and shoot the house next-door—we will accept that."
 In an interview in Cineaste, Ray stated that Pikoo is "a very complex film".